Surface-barrier transistor: Transistorized computers

 The Philco high-frequency surface-barrier transistor was also the first transistor that was suitable for high-speed computers.
-Philco developed and produced a miniature transistorized computer called the "Transac" (models C-1000 and C-1100), for the Navy's jet fighter planes in 1955.
-"Transac" stood for "Transistor Automatic Computer."
-They used Philco's transistors.
+Philco developed and produced a miniature transistorized computer called the Transac (for Transistor Automatic Computer, models C-1000 and C-1100), for the Navy's jet fighter planes in 1955.

-In 1955, MIT's Lincoln Laboratory researchers started to design and build the first transistorized general purpose programmable 18-bit computer, called the "TX-0."
+In 1955, MIT's Lincoln Laboratory researchers started to design and build the first transistorized general purpose programmable 18-bit computer, called the TX-0.
 It was an experimental computer, used to test transistor logic circuitry and large capacity magnetic-core memory, and was completed and operational in April 1956.
 The TX-0 computer's circuitry consisted of 3600 transistors and used the Philco L-5122 transistor in its design.
-MIT's Lincoln Laboratory commenced the design and construction of a large-scale transistorized programmable 36-bit general purpose computer in 1957, which was called the "TX-2."
+MIT's Lincoln Laboratory commenced the design and construction of a large-scale transistorized programmable 36-bit general purpose computer in 1957, which was called the TX-2.
 It was operational in 1958, and utilized 22,000 transistors that included Philco surface-barrier transistors.

-In June 1955, Philco was awarded a contract with the National Security Agency to build a transistorized scientific computer, which was named the "SOLO".
-The SOLO transistorized computer was the world's first completely transistorized computer, and was later commercially marketed by Philco as the Transac S-1000 scientific computer model.
-Also, later in 1955, Philco contracted with the United States Navy David Taylor Basin Research Unit to build a larger-scale fully transistorized computer using its surface-barrier transistor technology, named the CPXQ model.
-It was later commercially marketed by Philco as the Transac S-2000 electronic data processing computer model.
+In June 1955, Philco was awarded a contract with the National Security Agency to build a fully transistorized scientific computer.
+A world's first, the SOLO was later commercially marketed by Philco as the Transac S-1000.
+Also, later in 1955, Philco contracted with the United States Navy David Taylor Basin Research Unit to build a larger-scale fully transistorized computer using its surface-barrier transistor technology, named the CPXQ.
+It was later commercially marketed by Philco as the Transac S-2000 electronic data processing computer.

 During 1955–56, Ferranti Canada was in charge of miniaturizing the Royal Canadian Navy's DATAR (Digital Automatic Tracking and Resolving) seaborne tactical data defense computer.
 Ferranti Canada had used Philco's SB-100 surface barrier transistors in its experimental transistorized prototype circuitry designs.